CaoAssignments/guides/jdk17.md

     java -version
     ```

     The output of the above command should give: `java version “X.X.X.X”`, where X.X.X.X specifies the version number.
-If your Java version is not 17.x.x.x, then you need to get the updated version.
+If your Java version is not 17 or 17.x.x.x, then you need to get the updated version.
 If an error gets produced saying there is “No Java runtime present”, then you have to perform a fresh installation.

 2. Download Java.